USDAForestService/fs-open-forest-platform/frontend/src/assets/content/mthood/rules-to-know/rules.md

 The below additional restrictions apply to tree cutting in the Clackamas River and Zigzag Ranger Districts:

+* No cutting in the Bull Run Watershed.

 No cutting along the following roads:

 * Highway 26 and Highway 224